The only thing worse than having a job, is not having a job.

 Unemployment can play tricks with our minds and convince us that we’re never going to make a living, no matter how hard we try.
 You can now file for unemployment nevada online here.
 Trust me, you ARE worthy of work.
 You are worthy of doing something great.
 And if you can just hang on a little longer, you’re going to be just fine.
 But in the meantime, it’s good to be as productive and positive as possible so you can at least enjoy your break and create a foundation for later success.
 So, here are the Blush tips for dealing with unemployment.

 Part of the problem when facing unemployment, especially longer gaps, is our tendency to operate under tunnel vision.
 It is important to go over all the michigan unemployment laws, so you can make sure that you continue to get your benefits.
 We get fixated on ONE job, ONE specialty, or ONE skill.
 But the reality is, we are good at a lot of things.
 We can perform well in a lot of environments.
 And we work well with a lot of people.
 The more opportunities we create for ourselves, the better our chances are of moving past this unemployment phase and moving into adult life.
 You are only making it harder for yourself by chasing a limited amount of opportunities due to fear or insecurity.

 Do not talk yourself out of applying for a job because you think you’re not qualified.
 That’s not your decision to make.
 That’s the company’s.
 So cast that net as wide as you possibly can.

 Put yourself up for as many positions as possible.
 Because in the end, you can adapt.
 You’ve been able to learn from dozens of teachers, work well with handfuls of different people, and make friends with groups from all over.
 So you’ll be able to adjust to whatever life throws at you.
-Just give yourself a chance and keeping fishing.
+Just give yourself a chance and keep fishing.